 As we look to the future of MRI, enhancing the gold standard is proving possible:

-- iNav – has transformed our cutting-edge motion-correction software, further reducing image artefacts caused by patient movement.
+- iNAV – has transformed our cutting-edge motion-correction software, further reducing image artefacts caused by patient movement.
 Clearer visualisation of intricate structures leads to a more precise diagnosis.

 - Denoising software – means a reduction in total scan time of at least 50% and without any loss of image resolution.